 The Seagull Trust Cruises fleet comprises of boats that are purpose built and are crewed by trained volunteers.
-Please note that Seagull Trust Cruises does not provide transport, therefore it is the responsibility of user groups to travel to the selected branch and to be accompanied by responsible carers, supplying any medical equipment they may require as well as food.
+Please note that Seagull Trust Cruises does not provide transport, therefore it is the responsibility of user groups to travel to the selected branch and must be accompanied by responsible carers, supplying any medical equipment they may require as well as food.

 In July 2003 a new residential holiday canal boat was launched.
 The Marion Seagull was introduced in the Falkirk Branch and allows people with special needs and their families to cruise the lowland waterways at their leisure for a few days up to a week.